Punjab National Bank: Employees

-As on 31 March 2019, the bank had 70,810 employees.
+As of 31 March 2025, the bank had 102,746 employees.
 As of 31 March 2019, it also had 1,722 employees with disabilities on the same date (2.43%).
 The average age of bank employees on the same date was 39 years.
 The bank reported the business of ₹11.65 crore per employee and net profit of ₹8.06 lakh per employee during the FY 2012–13.
 The company incurred ₹5751 crore towards employee benefit expenses during the same financial year.

 Corporate social responsibility

 The bank incurred ₹3.24 crore on corporate social responsibility activities like medical camps, farmer training, tree plantations, blood donation camps etc. during the FY 2012–13.

 For the financial year 2018–2019, PNB incurred a sum of ₹2954.15 lakh on CSR initiatives.
 Among many initiatives, one such effort is PNB Ladli, which started in 2014.
 The scheme initiated to promote education among girls of Rural / Semi-urban areas.

 During the year 2018–19, PNB has also taken the initiative for donations to CM relief fund for Kerala and Kumbh Mela.

 For the year FY18-19, PNB has initiated ₹1851.41 for RSETIs.

-To Help young talents in India the bank also initiated PNB Hockey Academy, one of the major efforts towards supporting the national games.
+To help young talents in India, the bank also initiated PNB Hockey Academy, one of the major efforts towards supporting the national games.